Yasiri/02_trivia_api/README.md

 # Trivia API Project - Udacity

  # Full Stack API Final Project
 The trivia is a game that allow users to test their knowledge by playing a simple game of randomized questions.
-The goal of this project is to structure plan, implement, and test the API to Complete the trivia app. where the The application must meet the following reqirements:
+The goal of this project is to structure plan, implement, and test the API to Complete the trivia app. where the application must meet the following requirements:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.